AY2425S2-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 * Chosen: Must be exact case-insensitive match.
   * Pros: Exact match to what the user is looking for.
   * Cons: May possibly have 2 different tags for the same concept(i.e. "friend" and "friends").
+* Aspect: Design pattern to inject the command object into the tag UI component.
+* Chosen: Singleton pattern.
+  * Pros: Ensure that we do not have multiple command objects running at the same time.

 ### \[Proposed\] Add Property